 The Judith Ferrell Taggart Memorial Scholarship Award was created in honor of the founder of the National Mitigation & Ecosystem Banking Conference and in recognition of Judy’s contributions to the protection of our natural resources over many years of service in the environmental community.

-The JFT Fund will provide for up to two scholarships – journalist, government, private sector or student.
+The JFT Fund will provide a scholarship to a journalist, government employee, or private sector individual.
 This award recognizes contributions to the overall field of habitat mitigation and conservation.
 Recipients should demonstrate the ability to collaborate with government and private sector in natural resources to promote environmental conservation (could be journalism, communications, environmental scientist, outreach, regulatory, etc.).